zephyrproject-rtos/zephyr/doc/hardware/peripherals/can/controller.rst

     LOG_ERR("Failed to start CAN controller");
   }

-A similar API exists for calculating and setting the timing for the data phase for CAN-FD capable controllers.
+A similar API exists for calculating and setting the timing for the data phase for CAN FD capable controllers.
 See :c:func:`can_set_timing_data` and :c:func:`can_calc_timing_data`.

 SocketCAN